hoehermann/purple-gowhatsapp/README.md

     * `on-interact`: as the user interacts with the conversation window (currently buggy)
     * `on-answer`: as soon as the user sends an answer (default)
     * `never`: never

+* `message-cache-size`
+  Stores a number (default: 100) of messages in local volatile memory.
+Cached messages are used to provide context when displaying reactions.

 * `inline-images`:
   If set to true (default), images will automatically be downloaded and embedded in the conversation window.